-Boris's Brexit Bill Reportedly 'Gina Miller-Proofed', Set to Pass Commons
+Boris's Bill Reportedly 'Gina Miller-Proofed', Passes First Commons Hurdle

 — Breitbart London (@BreitbartLondon) April 6, 2019

-The bill is expected to pass the House of Commons before moving on for further scrutiny in the Remainer-dominated House of Lords.
+After passing through the House of Commons, the bill will move on for further scrutiny in the Remainer-dominated House of Lords, with the government aiming for it to become law by the exit deadline of January 31st.

-Three further days after the Christmas recess on January 7h, 8th, and 9th, have been put aside to continue the debate in the lower house, with the government aiming for it to become law by the current exit deadline of January 31st.
+Lawmakers may attempt to add amendments to undo some of these clauses.
+However, that would be difficult given that Prime Minister Johnson has working majority of 87 (his 80-seat electoral majority is increased in practical terms by the fact that seven Sinn Fein MPs will not take up their seats in the House of Commons).

-The bill has also reportedly been framed so that it is impervious to anti-Brexit campaigners launching legal action to stop Brexit or force a soft Brexit, in other words: “Gina Miller-proofing” it.
+The bill has also reportedly been framed so that it is impervious to anti-Brexit campaigners launching legal action to stop Brexit or force a soft Brexit, in other words: ‘Gina Miller-proofing’ it.

 A government source told The Telegraph: “We know that legal complainers will use any kind of legal means in challenges that might try to get in the way of Brexit and, as with any piece of legislation, we have stripped out anything that might have made us a hostage to fortune.